gcky/gcky.github.io/referral-app.md

 ---
-layout: project-page
+layout: article
 title: Referral App + Dashboard
 permalink: /projects/referral-app/
-project_title: Referral App + Dashboard
+article_title: Referral App + Dashboard
 ---

 In my first year of university study, I worked on an app development group project.
 The group worked with University College Hospital (UCLH) to develop a proof-of-concept patient referral system which included an iOS app as well as a web admin dashboard.